Sarthak2426/Snake-Water-and-Gun-Game/README.md

 No special installation is required.
 Just make sure you have Python installed.
 The game uses basic Python libraries such as random for generating computer choices.

 Libraries Used
-numpy (not utilized in the current version but imported) pandas (not utilized in the current version but imported) random (used for generating random choices for the computer)
+NumPy (not utilized in the current version but imported) pandas (not utilized in the current version but imported) random (used for generating random choices for the computer)